Observe and record animal behaviour

 Habitat

-Natural Habitat: Animals are often adapted to specific environments such as forests, deserts, or aquatic ecosystems, which influence their movement patterns, breeding habits, and feeding strategies.
+1. Natural Habitat: Animals often adapt to specific environments such as forests, deserts, or aquatic ecosystems, influencing their movement patterns, breeding habits, and feeding strategies.

-• Example: Fish living in fast-moving rivers will have different swimming and feeding behaviours compared to fish in still ponds.
+• Example: Fish living in fast-moving rivers will have different swimming and feeding behaviours than fish in still ponds.

 • Example: Foxes and raccoons may change their feeding behaviours, becoming more nocturnal and scavenging for human food in urban areas.